How to install OpenCart on any host in 10 minutes

 - Database (MySQLi suggested, but MySQL would be also fine)

-Even the most affordable hosting plans like ECONOMY in GoDaddy or Basic in Bluehost will work just fine.
+Even the most affordable hosting plans (like these) will work just fine.
 If you’re worried how much space you’ll need for your store, I can say that OpenCart installation with demo files takes less than 100MB.
 If you’ll have 1000-3000 products with web optimized images in your store, you’ll need less that 10GB of storage.